react-cosmos/react-cosmos/.github/CONTRIBUTING.md

 > Working on Cosmos requires Node 16 or newer

-[Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) and [Lerna](https://github.com/lerna/lerna) make it possible to publish independent packages and still test the project end-to-end.
+[NPM Workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) and [Lerna](https://github.com/lerna/lerna) make it possible to publish independent packages and still test the project end-to-end.

 Tools are installed globally in the root node_modules.
 This includes Jest, TypeScript, Webpack, and their corresponding plugins.
 ESLint is also applied globally.
 Creating a new package has less overhead because of this.